Alias: 'Disco Dude'

 Complete Group Photo VS Missing Person Shot

-If a photographers photos look just like 'everyone else’s' they will often try very hard in other areas to separate themselves from the masses by adding 'effects' which may or may not improve the image.
-Instead of talking about their photography and what they will do for you, they talk about everything else; i.e.: their expensive equipment, names drop about their who's who list of clients, talk up their latest book and brag on their awards, certificates, degrees and credentials, etc.
+Too often a photographer will try very hard to make their photos look different than everyone elses by adding 'effects' which may or may not improve the image.
+Instead of talking about their photography and what they can provide for you, they talk about everything else; i.e.: their expensive equipment; names drop about their who's who list of clients; talk about the 'experience' of working with them; talk up their latest book and brag on their awards, certificates, degrees and credentials, etc. Too many new photographers don't recognize what makes a picture bad let alone know how to fix it.

 I work with a lot of talented people, artists, photographers, art directors, etc. I know that what one person may think is a 'bad' photo my actually be the favorite of another.
-A very traditional, crisp & clean, 'look at the camera and smile' type person may not like my artistic grainy, blurry or ethereal photos.
+A very traditional, crisp & clean, 'look at the camera and smile' type person may not like my artistic grainy, slightly motion blured or ethereal photos.

 The majority of my customers are more sophisticated and intelligent than the masses therefore the majority of my clients don't like just getting just the pictures that the photographer deemed as good.
 We post all the proofs from your event online so you can do your own editing and choose your favorites.
 My tastes don't always exactly match that of my clients.
 Nor am I going to pretend that every picture I take is perfect.
 (Some can be improved through cropping, re-touching and digital modifications.)
 Most my clients are thrilled to get the good, the bad and the ugly!
 This allows you to choose your favorites, the ones that you feel best portray your own personal moods, feelings, emotions and details of your unique event.
 The best part is we will take hundreds of pictures at your event so you will have hundreds of quality images to choose from, an amateur photographer will take hundreds of images so you can hopefully have a couple good ones!